joshjohanning/joshjohanning.github.io/_posts/2022-03-07-github-container-jobs.md

 ## Summary

 I've used Container Jobs in Azure DevOps before, and I was excited to see we had similar functionality in GitHub!
 This can be much more practical than writing a large script to `apt install` everything for each job run.
 Just note some of the [caveats](#caveats), most of which only apply to self-hosted and non-Linux runners.

+You can take this to the next step, instead of running your jobs in containers, you could additionally run your runners in containers using something like [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller). actions-runner-controller, which is running a runner in a container in k8s, supports running container jobs with Docker actions no problem!